damienmaier/slh-lab/README.md

 ### 2.5.
 How did you obtain the flag?
 Describe clearly your attack.
 In particular, explain where the XSS is and what type of XSS it is

+The XSS is in the contact form.
+If we send javascript code in this form, it will be sent back to the admin when he displays the message.
+This is a stored XSS.

 Using our own account, we change our password to "1234" and display the POST request using the developer tools.

 We see that